 DID numbers are local numbers that forward inbound calls to a business line.
 And several companies use DID numbers as their caller ID for outbound calls because potential customers are more likely to take calls from the local area code.

 Initially, companies bought phone numbers to distribute it over their physical phone lines.
-For example, 100 phone numbers bought from a telecommunication company could be distributed over a particular number of PRI lines.
+For example, 100 phone numbers purchased from a telecommunication company could be distributed over a particular number of PRI lines.
 Let’s assume there are eight physical lines.
 So, these 100 numbers will be distributed on eight phone lines, and there can be eight simultaneous calls at a time.

 Companies use DID numbers to provide personal numbers to employees without assigning any individual separate lines.
 So, for Direct Inward Dialing, one has to have a range of phone numbers that become extensions of the in-house PBX.

-Choosing Between Toll-Free and DID Numbers
+Choosing Between Toll Free and DID Numbers